Miltonly/Streets/Wetenhall Landing

 Is Wetenhall Landing close to the 401 or 407?

 The 401 on-ramp at Regional Road 25 is a seven-minute drive.
-The 407 is accessible via Highway 25, adding a few more minutes.
+The 407 is accessible via the 401, adding about 10 minutes.

 Who is Wetenhall Landing a good fit for?